Dragonball Z: Budokai Tenkaichi 2 for the Nintendo Wii

 to use this guide on your site, that is ok, as long as I am given credit.
 I

-hope this helps someone out in some way.
-I appreciate criticism, though I will
+hope this helps someone out in some way, so ONWARDS WITH THE GUIDE!!!

 Part 2: Game Controls